Monosrija/nycschools/README.md

 Future scope
 1. Caching of data in offline mode is not handled.
-2. Support webview loading when tapped on the website info in details screen.
+2. Implement search feature in the list screen
+3. Display more data in the details screen

 SCREENSHOTS of the app in light mode